Launching Gantries

 When a concrete segment arrives at the construction site, the launching gantry’s lifting bracket is attached.
 Once attached, the trolley crane lifts the segment and moves it into position with the others to form a span.

-Once the row of segments are in alignment, crews use specialized construction glue to connect them, then wire the span tightly together.
+Once the row of segments are in alignment, crews use a high-strength epoxy, which is a specialized construction glue, to connect the segments.
+Steel cables, also known as tendons, are then threaded through the row of segments and pulled tightly to lock them together to form a span.
 The gantry then slides forward and uses the previously constructed span as support for building the next section of guideway.

 Meet Our Launching Gantries